 Computers have now become a part of our daily lives.
 Anything and everything is now completely computer-dependent.
 However, an increase in needs has also created an increase in the demands.

-There are hundreds of different tasks that require the need of computers but, a single type of computer performing each of these tasks is not a feasible option.
-This is why with the advancement in technology we have come up with different types of computers each serving a unique purpose.
+There are hundreds of different tasks that require the need for computers.
+But, a single type of computer performing each of these tasks is not an easy option.
+This is why with the advancement in technology we have come up with different types of computers.
+Each serving a different purpose.

 In this article, let us look at some of these computers which are classified based on-

 - Data type handling